jinghuazhao/Computational-Statistics/README.md

 }
 ```

-** Package reinstallation ""
+**Package reinstallation""

-For instance to replace packages under gcc 4.4.7 to gcc 5.4.0, one can resinstall all packages in /scratch/jhz22/R to /home/jhz22/R,
+For instance to replace packages under gcc 4.4.7 to gcc 5.4.0, one can resinstall all packages as in /scratch/jhz22/R to /home/jhz22/R,
 ```bash
 R --no-save <<END
 from <- "/scratch/jhz22/R"